 So you thought that going to the top of the tallest building in the world was as high as you can go to witness this awesome city?
 Well, guess again.
 For the more daring adrenalin seekers of you, Dubai is the perfect place to go skydiving as it offers glorious year-round sunshine and offers pristine views.
 There are plenty of companies you can book with that provide a tandem dive with qualified instructions to take you on your leap over the city.

-This is the perfect time to get the GoPro out and snap some seriously impressive aerial shots of the skyscrapers and Palms which are world famous and you will be the envy of all your friends.
-Did I mention you will get to see the seemingly never ending golden Arabian desert too?
-Its honestly a sight you will never forget and which no photo or video will ever be able to capture.
+This is the perfect time to get the GoPro out and snap some seriously impressive aerial shots of the skyscrapers and Palms which are world-famous and you will be the envy of all your friends.
+Did I mention you will get to see the seemingly never-ending golden Arabian desert too?
+It is honestly a sight you will never forget and which no photo or video will ever be able to capture.

-You can’t not visit the UAE and no go shopping.
-Its near enough possible, believe me.
-Due to the sheer amount of mammoth sized malls it is one of the main attractions which draws a lot of tourists and locals alike to get their designer gear and spend some serious cash.
-While this is an experience in itself, it is nothing compared the traditional Souks, otherwise known as street markets.
+You can’t visit the UAE and not go shopping.
+It's near enough possible, believe me.
+Due to the sheer amount of mammoth-sized malls, it is one of the main attractions which draws a lot of tourists and locals alike to get their designer gear and spend some serious cash.
+While this is an experience in itself, it is nothing compared to the traditional Souks, otherwise known as street markets.

 In Dubai, the Deira district in the main place to find Souks where you can find traditional souvenirs, local produce, delicious food, handicrafts, ancient wares and lots of weird and wonderful products that I can’t even begin to describe.
 Be prepared to haggle to get better prices, and you will walk away with a truly Arabic experience.